CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_FFPE_RNAseq.md

 RNase Inhibitor | 0.5
 SMARTScribe Reverse Transcriptase | 2.0
 5x First-Strand Buffer | 4.0
-*Total Volume per reaction | 11.0*
+**Total Volume per reaction | 11.0**

 5. Add 11 uL of the First Strand Master Mix to each PCR strip tube, vortex for about 2 seconds, spin down briefly.

-6. Incubate the tubes in a preheated hot-lid thermal cycler with the following program ():
+6. Incubate the tubes in a preheated hot-lid thermal cycler with the following program (OPT2_NOFRAG):

 | Temp (C) | Time (min:sec) |
 |----------|----------------|
 | 42       | 90:00          |